Revlon Logo

 Revlon Logo History

 Brand owners paid little attention to the logo when running advertising campaigns.
-From 1938 to ’53 and into the ’60s, the brand did not have a full-fledged common mark for all products.
-The company’s fame and recognition had more to do with print ads and the celebrities who appeared in them.
+From 1938 to ’53 and into the ’60s, the brand lacked a full-fledged common mark for all products.
+The company’s fame and recognition were more due to print ads and the celebrities who appeared in them.
 The logo style was unified only after the management change, and it remained unchanged for many years.

 What is Revlon?